Applications Process & Requirements

 Admissions results will be sent to your email address by the posted decision deadline.

 Any applicant can appeal the admission decision by submitting the CS Appeal Form.
 Summer/fall term admission appeals for the MCS, MS, MS Bioinformatics, and PhD programs must be submitted by April 15th and will be reviewed no later than May 15th by the CS Admissions Committee.
-All appeals for the Spring term must be submitted by December 1st and will be reviewed no later than December 15th.
+All MCS and MS Bioinformatics appeals for the Spring term must be submitted by December 1st and will be reviewed no later than December 15th.
+MCS-DS appeals for Summer term admissions must be submitted no later than April 22nd and for Fall term admissions, no later than July 15th.